newhook/whoishiring/README.md

 1. We load all posts and top-level comments from "whoishiring" posts into a local SQLite database.
 2. Embeddings are generated for each post using one of the supported embedding models.
 3. When given a job query or candidate profile:
-   a.
-The LLM suggests relevant search terms.
+   * The LLM suggests relevant search terms.
-   b.
-We search the database for comments matching these terms using the pre-calculated embeddings.
+   * We search the database for comments matching these terms using the pre-calculated embeddings.
-   c.
-Comments are ranked based on embedding similarity to the search terms.
+   * Comments are ranked based on embedding similarity to the search terms.
-   d.
-Similar comments from the same user are removed to ensure diversity.
+   * Similar comments from the same user are removed to ensure diversity.
-   e.
-The LLM provides recommendations based on the top K comments.
+   * The LLM provides recommendations based on the top K comments.

 ## Supported Embedding Models:
 * Ollama: gemini:2, nomic-embed-text